 My little boy was over the moon when he came home and saw me taking photos of this……..he happily enjoyed half a chia pudding as an afternoon snack which was a refreshing reprieve on a hot day.

-- Instead of using the powder from Misty Day Plant Potions you can use standard blue spirulina powder on its own or use no powder at all – simply blend 1/4 cup blueberries through the coconut milk before mixing the milk through the chia seeds for the top layer.
+- Another alternative to add to your blue chia pudding layers is blue spirulina powder on its own or use no powder at all – simply blend 1/4 cup blueberries through the coconut milk before mixing the milk through the chia seeds for the top layer.
 If using blueberries your chia pudding will have a slightly more purple hue but will still taste and look good!

 For more tasty recipes and to see what I’ve been getting up to you can follow me on Facebook, Instagram, Pinterest or Twitter.